devMahmoud/air-quality/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Coronavirus Statistics
-"Coronavirus Statistics" is a website for Books.
+"Coronavirus Statistics" is a website for displaying data about Coronavirus.
 It is a Single Page App (SPA) that allows users to:

-* See the Coronavirus Statistics for...
+* See the Coronavirus Statistics for a list of countries
-* Sort by...
+* Change the view to display the confirmed cases or death cases

 ## Built With